bhargavvarmasagi/GDP-Team04/README.md

 Looked into Real-Time GPS Tracking for Delivery Drivers: (09/16/2024) I researched different GPS tracking options to help us track delivery drivers in real-time.
 The goal is to give customers live updates on the driver's location and estimate when their order will arrive.
 I focused on finding reliable systems that can keep tracking the drivers without any interruptions and ensure the information stays accurate.

+Explored Secure Payment Processing Options: (09/16/2024) I researched different ways to make sure payments are processed safely and securely.
+The focus was on using encryption to protect customer information and allowing them to save their payment details for future use.
+I also looked into ways to prevent any payment fraud and ensure that all transactions are handled smoothly.